No sugar added strawberry-basil jam transforms summer’s freshest strawberries and fresh basil into a delicious, naturally sweetened condiment.

 During my first trip to visit the 45th parallel region as an adult, I stumbled into a teeny-tiny market/hardware store.
 The fact that the sign out front boasted both groceries and hardware drew me in.
 Once inside, I was struck by the most amazing assortment of locally produced food that I had ever seen.
 This was my introduction to local, sustainable food products.

-I don’t know why it took me nearly 7 years to try to replicate Food for Thought’s brilliant strawberry basil creation at home.
-All I can say, is it just never occurred to me…until I was elbow deep in washing 30 pounds of freshly picked strawberries when my friend Paul dropped off some of his homegrown dried basil.
+I don’t know why it took me nearly 7 years to try to replicate Food for Thought’s brilliant strawberry-basil jam creation at home.
+It didn’t occur to me…until I was elbow deep in washing 30 pounds of freshly picked strawberries.
+Then my friend Paul dropped off some of his homegrown dried basil.

 Then he looked at me like I had sprouted a second head.
 So I told him the story of my jam-hoarding experience, and how it had never occurred to me to try to make my own strawberry-basil jam, but now that it did, I was super excited!